Shiva9361/Waku-Waku/README.md

 ## Build
-The source C++ can be built using the CMAKELIST file provided to get a python class THe python class can then be integrated into any project
+The source C++ can be built using the CMAKELIST file provided to get a python class

+The python class can then be integrated into any project